ismailceylan/restorm/README.md

 ```

 ### Object Syntax
 We can perform these operations in a more organized and concise manner through object syntax, providing a cleaner and more streamlined usage.
+For example, if we are using something like vue.js or react.js, we can manage sorting operations on reactive objects and directly pass this object to the `where` method.

 ```js
 const conditions =